alem-platform/sprint-js/story03/math-trio/README.md

 # Math Trio

-Get ready to implement your own basic arithmetic operations, but without using the standard operators!
-You'll create three functions that handle multiplication, division, and modulo, but with a twist — you can’t use \*, /, or %.
+Get ready to create three functions that handle multiplication, division, and modulo, but with a twist — you can’t use \*, /, or %.

 ### Instructions:

-Write three separate functions that each take two arguments, a and b, and perform basic arithmetic operations without using the corresponding operator.
+Implement functions:

 1. multiply(a, b)
    This function should return the product of a and b without using the \* operator.